brunja/Ecommerce-Shop-Project/README.md

 Sample project using RESTful routing

 Storage used for data:
- * .json file
+ * .json files (for cart, users, products)

+For server side of things used:

+ * Node.js
+ * Express

+For front-end (styling) part of things used:

+ * Semantic UI

-This project is a very basic example of an e-commerce website with the following features:
+This project is a basic example of an e-commerce website with the following features:
  * Authentication
  * Authorization
  * Admin Panel